 We intend that music lessons are fun and inspiring, engaging the children with songs, lyrics and movement.
 We want the children to develop their own appreciation of music with the opportunities we provide as a school.
 We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all.

-Through Charanga, children have the opportunity to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
+Through Kapow, children have the opportunity to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
 They learn to sing and to use their voices, to create and compose music on their own and with others and also have the opportunity to learn to play a musical instrument.

 In Saplings and KS1, the children enjoy singing songs and speaking chants and rhymes.
 They have the opportunity to play both tuned and percussion instruments which they use to create, select and combine sounds.
 They also listen and move to a wide range of music.